Look for processing power, memory and hard drive space

-But if you plan to be sitting at your computer for 3-months to a year editing your 60-90 minute feature documentary with multiple layers of video, audio and graphics, you've got some thinking to do to figure out exactly what will work best for your particular needs.
+But if you plan to be sitting at your computer for 3 months to a year editing your 60-90 minute feature documentary with multiple layers of video, audio and graphics, you've got some thinking to do to figure out exactly what will work best for your particular needs.

 Obviously, if you want to edit with Final Cut Pro X, then you'll want to choose a Mac.
+(Premiere Pro and Davinci Resolve are also good platforms for editing on Mac, though Final Cut Pro X is the most efficient for 4k video playback.)
 Or if you've got your heart set on Sony Vegas Pro, go toward a PC.

 The most important things to consider when buying a computer for video editing is the processing power, storage space and screen size.